andre-the-giant/astroblog/src/pages/posts/architecture-patterns-for-non-engineers.md

 ## How engineering managers guide these decisions

 As an engineering manager, your role is to frame these options for stakeholders.
-Start by identifying the team’s main challenges: are deployments slow, is scaling hard, do new team members struggle to contribute?
+Start by identifying the team's main challenges: are deployments slow, is scaling hard, do new team members struggle to contribute?
 Present each pattern with its pros and cons in plain language.
 Match the choice to business needs and team capabilities.
 Finally, revisit decisions regularly as the product and team evolve.